ibm-cloud-docs/containers/cs_cli_reference.md

 ### bx cs cluster-config CLUSTER [--admin]
 {: #cs_cluster_config}

-After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `kubectl` commands.
+After logging in, download Kubernetes configuration data and certificates to connect to your cluster and to run `kubectl` commands.
 The files are downloaded to `user_home_directory/.bluemix/plugins/container-service/clusters/<cluster_name>`.

 **Command options**: